SagyBle/shirly04/README.md

 [Shirly](https://shirly04.netlify.app/) is the app that organize your friends music jam sessions from end to end.

-Soon you'll be able to use it with full Functionality.
+Soon you'll be able to use it with full functionality.

 ## Link to current version of Shirly: